declension/squeeze-alexa/docs/HOWTO.md

 ### Configure stunnel

 #### Copy certificate
-Copy the `squeeze-alexa.pem` to somewhere stunnel can see it, e.g. `/opt/etc/stunnel/` on Synology.
+Copy the `squeeze-alexa.pem` to somewhere stunnel can see it, e.g. the same location as `stunnel.conf` (see above).

 #### Edit config
-You'll need something to edit your `stunnel.conf` (e.g. `vim` or `nano`) and add this at the end, referring to the cert path you just used above:
+You'll need something to edit your `stunnel.conf` (e.g. `vim` or `nano`) and add this at the end, referring to the cert path you just used above e.g. (for Entware):

     [slim]
     accept =  MY-PORT
     connect = MY-HOSTNAME:9090

     verify = 3
-    CAfile = /opt/etc/stunnel/squeeze-alexa.pem
+    CAfile = /Apps/opt/etc/stunnel/squeeze-alexa.pem
-    cert = /opt/etc/stunnel/squeeze-alexa.pem
+    cert = /Apps/opt/etc/stunnel/squeeze-alexa.pem

-As before `MY-PORT` and `MY-HOSTNAME` should be substituted with your own values.Note that here `MY-HOSTNAME` here is referring to the LMS address as seen from the proxy, i.e. internally.
+As before `MY-PORT` and `MY-HOSTNAME` should be substituted with your own values.
+Note that here `MY-HOSTNAME` here is referring to the LMS address as seen from the proxy, i.e. internally.
 This could usually just be blank (==`localhost`), but I like to be _sure_ we're using the DNS setup and that routing works internally, so...

 #### Check routing